 Although parathyroid tumors are almost always benign (non-cancerous), they are not harmless.
 Untreated parathyroid disease can lead to chronic fatigue, insomnia, memory loss, kidney stones, cardiac arrhythmias (like atrial fibrillation), chronic kidney disease, and osteoporosis.
 The disease significantly impairs quality of life.
 Fortunately, primary hyperparathyroidism can be cured with a quick outpatient procedure that is safe and effective.

 Receiving Treatment for Parathyroid Disorders at the TGH Thyroid & Parathyroid Institute

-As a patient at the TGH Thyroid & Parathyroid Institute, you will be evaluated by the world’s leading specialists in parathyroid treatment and surgery.
-Because our physicians focus exclusively on the surgical treatment of thyroid and parathyroid disorders, we have in-depth knowledge about all aspects of diagnosing and treating these conditions.
-Named by U.S. News & World Report as one of America's Best Hospitals for Diabetes & Endocrinology in 2018-19, TGH is a destination for parathyroid patients from around the world.
+As a patient at the TGH Parathyroid & Thyroid Institute, you will be evaluated by two of the world’s most experienced specialists in parathyroid disease.
+Because our physicians focus exclusively on the surgical treatment of parathyroid disorders, we have in-depth knowledge about all aspects of diagnosing and treating these conditions.
+Named by U.S. News & World Report as one of America's Best Hospitals for Diabetes & Endocrinology in 2020-21, TGH is a destination for parathyroid patients from around the world.

 What is Unique About Parathyroid Surgery at Our Center?